 That retirement savings mistake meant that Marchisello, now 64, would have to put away more money later in life for her retirement, since she didn’t benefit from compound interest growing her savings throughout her 20s.
 She was able to recover from that misstep by saving aggressively and consistently later on.
 She contributed 15 percent of her income to an individual retirement account (IRA) each year and later maxed out all of her potential contributions to her company’s 401(k).
-Marchisello now blogs at Countdown to Financial Fitness to ensure others don’t fumble their retirement planning the way she did—whether in their 20s or at any other age.
+Marchisello now manages a blog to ensure others don’t fumble their retirement planning the way she did—whether in their 20s or at any other age.

 In order to help keep your retirement savings on track, review these common retirement savings mistakes to avoid by decade:

 Marchisello isn’t the only one to make a retirement savings mistake in her 20s.
-Ian Atkins, 32, an analyst and staff writer for the online publication Fit Small Business with experience in personal finance, also made some retirement planning mistakes.
+Ian Atkins, 32, an analyst and staff writer for an online publication with experience in personal finance, also made some retirement planning mistakes.
 He thought saving for retirement was something people did once they checked off all the other things on the journey to becoming a financial “grown-up,” like buying a car and a home.